Overview

 Send logs

-There are two ways of sending AWS service logs to Datadog:
+There are two ways to send AWS service logs to Datadog:

-Read the Enable logging for your AWS service section to get logs flowing for the most-used AWS services.
+See Enable logging for your AWS service for setup instructions.

 Validation